TheWover/donut/docs/api.md

   </tr>
   <tr>
     <td><code>oep</code></td>
-    <td>Tells the loader to create a new thread before continuing execution at tht OEP provided by the user.</td>
+    <td>Tells the loader to create a new thread before continuing execution at tht OEP provided by the user.
+Address should be in hexadecimal format.</td>
   </tr>

   <tr>